irving-qin/model-quantization/doc/detectron2.md

 - ResNet18-FCOS 2-bit Quantization with LSQ

-  - Pretrain the full-precision and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
+  - Pretrain the full-precision <del> and 2-bit backbone in the [`model-quantization`](https://github.com/blueardour/model-quantization) project.
 We provide pretrained models in [above  download links](./detectron2.md#Pretrained-models-and-quantization-results).
 Prepare your own model if other backbones are required.
 For ResNet-18, the pretrained model can be found in folder: a.
 Full precision model: `weights/pytorch-resnet18/resnet18_w32a32.pth`. b.
-2-bit LSQ model: `weights/pytorch-resnet18/lsq_best_model_a2w2.pth`
+2-bit LSQ model: `weights/pytorch-resnet18/lsq_best_model_a2w2.pth` </del>

   - Import model from classification project to detection project.